calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Network definitions

-General network definitions need to be speciifed in tab "Network_and_Nodes".
+General network definitions need to be specified in tab "Network_and_Nodes".

 - **Network Name:** a name for the  given network.
 This is to be used for documentation purposes only (the name is not used for code generation).
 For example: "CAN Test Network".